MRT-Map/worldedit-school/src/intro.md

 The scond part, `Intermediate` outlines more operations and tricks that are regularly used on the MRT.

-The third part, `Advanced` outlines operations not commonly used on the MRT amnd may be very useful.
+The third part, `Advanced` outlines operations not commonly used on the MRT and may be very useful.

 ## Author's Note